 Moms and kids are often in compromised situations sleeping in a car or on the street with no where else to go before they find refuge at Clare House.

-Case management services are integral to helping women shift from homelessness to independence.
+Case management services are integral to helping women shift from homelessness to permanent stability.

 Facts About Clare House

-- About 60% of participants at Clare House are children
+- About two thirds of the participants in shelter are children

 Do you need emergency shelter?